eclipse-iofog/iofog.org/content/docs/2.0.0/platform-deployment/kubernetes-iofogctl.md

 iofogctl deploy -f /tmp/controlplane.yaml
 ```

-Naturally, we can also use `kubectl` to see what is happening on the Kubernetes cluster.
+Naturally, you can also use `kubectl` to see what is happening on the Kubernetes cluster.

 ```bash
 kubectl get all
 ```

-The next section covers how to do the same thing we just did, but on a remote host instead of a Kubernetes cluster.
-We can <a href=#verify-the-deployment>skip ahead</a>.
+The next section covers how to do the same thing you just did, but on a remote host instead of a Kubernetes cluster.
+You can <a href=#verify-the-deployment>skip ahead</a>.

 ## Verify the Deployment

-We can use the following commands to verify the Control Plane is up and running:
+You can use the following commands to verify the Control Plane is up and running:

 ```bash
 iofogctl get controllers